Vinshavijayan/Vinshavijayan/README.md

 I'm a self-taught developer with 4+ years of experience, excited about crafting immersive web experiences and scalable apps, dabbling in various creative projects, among other silly things.
 Tools of the trade are MERN stack, JavaScript/TypeScript and Next js.

-##🚀 Me
-##💼 I work as a Software Engineer in Rookie Ninja General Trading llc,Dubai.
-##⌨️ As a side project, I'm working on a skill building platform for creatives.
-##📚 Learning new technologies.
-##💬 Ask me about MERN stack.
-I'd love to help!
-##📫 You can reach me on linkedIn, Telegram, or via E-Mail

 ## 🚀 About Me
+- 💼 I work as a Software Engineer in Rookie Ninja General Trading llc,Dubai.
 - 💻 Full-stack developer (MERN, Next.js)
 - 🎨 UI/UX enthusiast with Figma and Tailwind CSS skills
+- ⌨️ As a side project, I'm working on a skill building platform for creatives.
-- 🌱 Always learning new tech to improve user experiences
+- 📚 Always learning new tech to improve user experiences
+- 💬 Ask me about MERN stack.
+I'd love to help!
+- 📫 You can reach me on linkedIn, Telegram, or via E-Mail

 ## 🛠 Skills